 Low latency from Amazon

-The latency from Amazon AWS US-East and the DigitalOcean NY datacenter is about 5-8 ms. This makes it possible for customers to continue to use AWS for their front and mid-tier, and deploy their MongoDB clusters on DigitalOcean.
+The latency from Amazon AWS US-East and the DigitalOcean NY datacenter is about 5-8 ms. This makes it possible for customers to continue to use AWS for their front and mid-tier, and deploy their clusters for MongoDB on DigitalOcean.

 What could be improved on DigitalOcean?